mekanix/meka.rs/content/pages/resume.md

 #### Apr 2015 - May 2015

-Implementation of devops and automation best bractices for ERP system by
+Implementation of devops and automation best bractices for ERP system.

 - Ansible
 - Vagrant